PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 Once all strings for your module are correctly translated, click on either the "Save and stay" button or the "Save" button at the bottom of the list.

-PrestaShop then saves the translations in a file named using the `<language_coode>.php` format and located in you module's `translations` directory (for instance, `/mymodule/translations/fr.php`).
+PrestaShop then saves the translations in a file named using the `<language_code>.php` format and located in you module's `translations` directory (for instance, `/mymodule/translations/fr.php`).

 The translation file looks like this: